ismailmubarik/AWS-SAA-C02-Course/17-VPC-Advanced/notes.md

 applying a bucket policy.

 ***Limitation of Gateway Endpoint: They are only accessible from inside that specific VPC.
-They are logical objects and you can access logical VPC created inside a VPC inside that VPC***
+They are logical GW objects and you can access logical GWs created inside a VPC from  that VPC***

 ![image](https://user-images.githubusercontent.com/33827177/149252580-d5836153-a050-4caa-92d7-3c8302862483.png)